zoekowzan/hawbridge_coders/README.md

 Using the Github Web Interface
 ==============================

 Github is not just a code repository.
 It also allows editing of items stored in your repository, and easy management of branches.
 You can write an entire website using the Github web interface alone.
+When you click on a file in the repo browser, it will display a summary header with information about the file (number of lines, and size in bytes) and a list of options to use on the file (if you are not logged in to github, you may not see all of these options).
+It will then display the file, either with syntax highlighting if it is one of many supported programming languages, or in [Github Markdown](https://help.github.com/articles/markdown-basics/).
+The 'Raw' button allows you to view the file in its plain text form (without syntax highlighting or markdown formatting).
+This also provides you with a link that you can use to download a copy of just one file without cloning the entire repository.

   If you are using your own computer, you may want to investigate installing the [Github Desktop](https://desktop.github.com/) application, and a text editor designed for programmers, such as [atom](https://atom.io) or [sublime](http://www.sublimetext.com/).
 We will attempt to use the Github browser interface in this class.

 Managing your Github Repository with Branches
 ===============================